agosto-travisblanton/fork-test/README.md

 }

 Will, if successful will:

 * Return a `201 Created`

-* Return the following uri in **location** of header: https://skykit-display-device-int.appspot.com/api/v1/devices/ahtzfnNreWtpdC1kaXNwbGF5LWRldmljZS1pbnRyGwsSDkNocm9tZU9zRGV2aWNlGICAgICAgIAKDA
+* Return the following uri in **location** of header:

+https://skykit-display-device-int.appspot.com/api/v1/devices/ahtzfnNreWtpdC1kaXNwbGF5LWRldmljZS1pbnRyGwsSDkNocm9tZU9zRGV2aWNlGICAgICAgIAKDA

-which, in turn, can be used with a GET to return the device representation using:
+This uri, in turn, in the form of */api/v1/devices/<device_id>*, can be used with a GET to return the device representation using:

 ![Screen Shot 2015-06-19 at 2.34.39 PM.png](https://bitbucket.org/repo/L8AoyM/images/255446442-Screen%20Shot%202015-06-19%20at%202.34.39%20PM.png)